Reading Time: 7 minutes

 - Perform the necessary maintenance

-If your car cannot be driven on and off the truck, note that when you book with the car shipping company.
+Tell your auto shipper if your car cannot drive.
 Make sure the vehicle is free of leaks and mechanical issues, and top off the fluids.
 You should have a leak repaired before your car is picked up.
-You don’t want to be ‘the leaky oil guy’, do you?
+Don’t be ‘the leaky oil guy!
 You should also check the following things before shipping your car:

 - Tire pressure – Make sure the tires are properly inflated at the time of shipment.